microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

+# Fusion Development With  Power Pages , Azure Functions, and Azure Datalake
-# Power Pages Secure Large Gigabyte File transer to Azure Datalake by External User Identies
+## A Solution that Secures Large Gigabyte File transers to your Azure Datalake from External Customer and Partner Identies

 ## SUMMARY: The Solution provides a way for users external to an organizational AAD tenant boundry to securely upload large Gigabyte files to that Organizations AAD secured Azure Datalake